Same Day Approval

 Housing Authority of the Birmingham District – HUD-VASH, Birmingham

-Provides HUD-VASH vouchers to assist homeless veterans in securing housing.
+Provides HUD-VASH vouchers to assist homeless Veterans in securing housing.

 • Offers long-term rental support and access to VA healthcare services.

-• Focuses on creating stability and independence for veteran households.
+• Focuses on creating stability and independence for Veteran households.

 Visit HABD VASH Program